jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 - **** This part is broken the installer does not create the external Load Balancer **** -
 - **** Follow the steps below **** -
 ```
+This is an untested imperative command to be verified:
+* `kubectl patch service/prometheus-operator-grafana --type=LoadBalancer --name=prometheus-operator`

+If that command does not work do these declarative steps manually:

 Use kubectl to change the Service Type from ClusterIP to LoadBalancer
 ```